2013 Iranian diplomat kidnapping: Abduction

-Officials statements
+Official statements

 Before release

 On 14 August 2013, foreign ministry of Yemen claimed that it had no clues as to the whereabouts of the abducted Iranian diplomat.

-Hossein Amirabdollahian, deputy of foreign minister, mentioned that a special group was formed at the Iran and Yemen foreign ministry to solve this issue.
+Hossein Amirabdollahian, deputy of foreign minister, mentioned that a special group was formed at the Iran and Yemen foreign ministry to solve the issue.
 Also, he said: "the Yemeni government is responsible for the Iranian diplomat's safety and his safe return to the country."

 The Iranian foreign ministry summoned the Yemeni chargé d'affaires at the Tehran twice and announced that Yemen was responsible for Nikbakht's safety.

 After release

-One day before the release Iranian officials announced that Nikbakht is healthy.
+One day before the release, Iranian officials announced that Nikbakht was healthy.

-Hossein Amirabdollahian, deputy of foreign minister, explained that intelligence officers did a difficult and complicated rescue operation in a very special area in Yemen.
+Hossein Amir-Abdollahian, deputy of foreign minister, explained that intelligence officers carried out a difficult and complicated rescue operation.
 He did not give more details about the operation.

-Mahmoud Alavi, intelligence minister of Iran, declared that the rescue operation occurred with the fewest casualties.
+Mahmoud Alavi, intelligence minister of Iran, declared that the rescue operation occurred with the lowest possible casualties.
 Also, Alavi said: "Tehran had refused the conditions set by the terrorists" for the diplomat's release."